 6. Create a complete Keyword Optimised LinkedIn Profile

 LinkedIn is one of the most powerful professional online networks and is used by 90% of recruiters and employers to identify suitable talent.
 In my opinion, LinkedIn is an absolute must-have if you are planning on relaunching or changing career.
 Most importantly LinkedIn provides a powerful platform to identify people doing work of interest to you and allowing you to reach out to people to find out more about what they do.

 Not only is LinkedIn a fabulous research tool but it is also a great way to re-connecting with ex-colleagues, old friends and anyone else who may be a likely advocate should you need some assistance.

 Interviews these days are typically a competitive process and there is no room for “just winging it”.
 You need to master your interview skills by understanding the key competencies of the role and being able to provide examples of how you have demonstrated those competencies and how effective you have been.

-You need to research the company thoroughly, understand the position descriptions and key competencies required, know how to answer general and behavioural interview questions, anticipate likely questions, prepare detailed responses and practice, practice, practice!
+You need to research the company thoroughly, understand the position descriptions and key competencies required, know how to answer general and behavioral interview questions, anticipate likely questions, prepare detailed responses and practice, practice, practice!

 If you need assistance and support following a redundancy, then contact us at firstname.lastname@example.org to discuss how we may be able to assist you.